mintlayer/mintlayer-core/wasm_crypto/README.md

 http-server --port 8080 --host 0.0.0.0 --verbose
 ```

-The ported wasm functions are exported to the file `index.html` with a basic test/example in them using JavaScript.
+The ported wasm functions are exported to the file `js-bindings/wasm-crypto.js` and used in the file `index.html` with a basic test/example in them using JavaScript.
 Use your browser's console to see the output.

 ### Further documentation